pedrosecchi67/LovelacePM/README.md

     thdisc_upleft=5, thdisc_downleft=5, thdisc_downright=5, thdisc_upright=5)
 ```

-Notice the arguments "leftqueue", "rightqueue", etc. in the "fuselage.patchcompose" method.
+Note the arguments "leftqueue", "rightqueue", etc. in the "fuselage.patchcompose" method.
 They are lists identifying the lifting surfaces which are connected to the body a given side of it, ordered in x-axis\'s positive direction.

 Arguments "thdisc_downleft", "thdisc_upright", etc. identify the angular discretization (in number of panels) specified for the body between queues "lowqueue" and "leftqueue", "upqueue" and "rightqueue", etc.